 SOFTS-Robusta coffee heads higher after arabica hits 10-year peak

-LONDON, Nov 25 (Reuters) - London robusta coffee futures on ICE rose on Thursday, a day after New York arabica touched 10-year highs and as supply snags in top robusta producer Vietnam persisted.
+LONDON, Nov 25 (Reuters) - London robusta coffee futures on ICE rose on Thursday - a day after New York arabica touched 10-year highs - as supply snags in top robusta producer Vietnam persisted.

 U.S. markets were closed for the Thanksgiving holiday.